literoselabs/Meadow/README.md

 # Meadow
-High-availability platform for poor and reasonable people.
+High-availability platform for financially reasonable people.

 ## Goals:
 - Machine provisioning from Metal through netboot or local install (PXE and agents)